CSEU0978/SmartPlanAI/README.md

 This project aims to use artificial intelligence to streamline the process of creating custom floorplans by using inputs such as the desired number of rooms, functionality of said rooms and the requirements of the space.

 ## Dataset
-The dataset consists of 8 parquet files sourced from zimhe/sudo-floor-plan-12k from HuggingFace.
+The dataset consists of 8 parquet files sourced from zimhe/sudo-floor-plan-12k from HuggingFace (https://huggingface.co/datasets/zimhe/sudo-floor-plan-12k).
 The dataset is structured with 6 columns with the headings: Indices (string), plans (image), walls (image), colors (image), footprint (image), and plan_captions (string).
 Each item in the dataset is unique in layout, orientation, size, orientation or a combination of any of the aforementioned properties.

 ## Process to be followed